 Dig a hole at least twice as deep and twice as wide as each bare root division.
 Place a mound of soil in the bottom of each hole and carefully spread the dormant bare roots over the mound.
-Cover completely with 1-2 inches of soil, firming the soil around the roots.
+Cover the roots with 1-2 inches of soil, leaving the top of the crown visible above the soil.
 Water thoroughly.